 "Requiring that candidates be stricken from the ballot for any deviation from filing in the proper time and place presupposes that assuring strict compliance is within the candidates' control."
 Id. at 180.
 However, the Ethics Act should be construed liberally and broadly rather than narrowly determined, while exceptions or exclusions should be narrowly and not broadly determined.
 See In re Olshefski, 692 A.2d 1168, 1173 (Pa.
 Commw.
 Ct.
 1997).
-It is also important to note that the Ethics Act and the Election Code both deal with requirements for the filing of nominating petitions and financial interest be considered together. statements, and therefore must Commonwealth v.
+It is also important to note that the Ethics Act and the Election Code5 both deal with requirements for the filing of nominating petitions and financial interest statements, and therefore must be considered together.
+Commonwealth v.
 Cresson, 597 A.2d 1146, 1148 (Pa.
 1991).
 "The public policy of the Election Code can be summarized quite fairly in the fact that the purpose of the Ethics Act may be to strengthen faith and confidence in the people of their state and their state government, 65 P.S. § 401, however, it is also the public policy of the Election Code to encourage individuals to run for office and to give to the electorate the broadest possible spectrum of selection in casting their ballot."
 Olshefski, 692 A.2d at 1173.
-"Thus, while we acknowledge our obligation to enforce the Fatality Rule, our interpretation of these rules must, to some extent, be tempered by the wellestablished policy that favors the preservation, where possible, of a candidate's right to run for office and does not limit unnecessarily our citizens' electoral choices."
-McMonagle, 793 A.2d at 177, citing Petition of Cioppa, 626 A.2d 146 (Pa.
-1993), & Olshefski, supra.
+"Thus, while we acknowledge our obligation to enforce the Fatality Rule, our interpretation of these rules must, to some extent, be tempered by the well-established policy that favors the preservation, where

-&lt;sup>565 P.S. §§ 401-413.
+565 P.S. §§ 401-413.